-Whether you have him fully shaved or get him a specialized lion cut, Garfield’s hair should grow back just fine.
-For long-haired cats, it can take four to six months for fur to regrow completely.
+Are you wondering if you shave a cat will the hair grow back the same color — or at all?
+Relax, cat fur does indeed regrow, whether you have him fully shaved or you get your feline a specialized lion cut.
+For long-haired cats, it can take four to six months for the fur to regain its former style.
 But if you shave a short-haired kitty, his hair should grow back in less than three months.
-Certain factors influence hair growth, so you need to know what's normal for your kitty and what to watch for.
+Certain factors influence hair growth, including breed, so determine what's normal for your kitty or check in with your pet's vet.

 But before you reach for a razor or clippers, keep in mind that shaving your cat may not be necessary and could even cause harm.
 Here's the skinny on shaving a cat's coat.